lapinek/java-rcs-developer/README.developing-scripted-connectors.Part 1.md

 Continues in [The Basics of Developing Scripted Connectors for Java Remote Connector Server (Part 2)](https://community.forgerock.com/t/the-basics-of-developing-scripted-connectors-for-java-remote-connector-server-part-2/3160).

-In the [ForgeRock Identity Cloud](https://backstage.forgerock.com/docs/idcloud/latest/home.html) (Identity Cloud) managed environment, [syncing identities](https://backstage.forgerock.com/docs/idcloud/latest/identities/sync-identities.html) via a remote server provides necessary flexibility in integrating the [ForgeRock Identity Platform](https://backstage.forgerock.com/docs/platform) (Platform) with external systems.
+In the [ForgeRock Identity Cloud](https://backstage.forgerock.com/docs/idcloud/latest/home.html) (Identity Cloud) managed environment, [syncing identities](https://backstage.forgerock.com/docs/idcloud/latest/identities/sync-identities.html) via a remote connector server provides necessary flexibility in integrating the [ForgeRock Identity Platform](https://backstage.forgerock.com/docs/platform) (Platform) with external systems.

 Scripted implementations present a relatively easy way to extend this flexibility further and almost indefinitely, including the option to develop a new connector when the [available solutions](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/preface.html) do not meet one's requirements.
 Thus, a scripted connector can address edge cases, aid with proofing a concept, serve as a demo, and potentially outline future development plans for a standard feature.